oovm/tailwind-rs/projects/tailwind-to-css/src/systems/typography/font-size.md

-Utilities for controlling the font family of an element.
+Utilities for controlling the font size of an element.

 ## Example